kstenerud/concise-encoding/cte-specification.md

 A map is ordered by default unless otherwise negotiated between parties (for example via a schema), or the user has specified that order doesn't matter.

-All keys in a map must resolve to a unique value, even across data types.
+All keys in a map must resolve to a unique value, even across numeric data types.
 For example, the following keys would clash:

  * `2000`
  * `2000.0`